 - the Isle of Wight prides itself in being a dog-friendly island, so feel perfectly free and relaxed about taking your best friend with you on holiday;

-- it is a walker’s paradise – the island even has its own Walking Festival (IsleWalk17) from the end of April until the middle of May, with 80 different walks and trails to choose from and stretching for a total of 620 miles;
+- it is a walker’s paradise – the island even has its own Walking Festival (IsleWalk17) with 80 different walks and trails to choose from and stretching for a total of 620 miles;

 - from family bike rides to hair-raising mountain bike trails, the Isle of Wight is also a favourite with cycling enthusiasts; and